ferrohd/mikrotik-rs/README.md

 ## Contributing 🤝

 Contributions are welcome!
 Whether it's submitting a bug report 🐛, a feature request 💡, or a pull request 🔄, all contributions help improve this library.
-Before contributing, please read through the [CONTRIBUTING.md](CONTRIBUTING.md) file (if available) for guidelines.
+Before contributing, please read through the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## License 📝